ome/training-docker/_episodes/03-dockerfiles.md

 ## What is a Dockerfile?

-A Dockerfile is a text file containing a set of instructions for reproducably building a Docker image
+A Dockerfile is a text file containing a set of instructions for reproducibly building a Docker image

 ## My first Dockerfile